Road death and injuries

 The analysis in the report will help road safety professionals to decide what they need to do to prevent road deaths and injuries in the future.

-Below are details of Derbyshire County Council's road casualty figures for 2014:
+Details of our road casualty figures for 2015:

 - travelling without a seatbelt